What is Brand Management? Simple Framework Anyone Can Use

 Alright, enough about what it isn’t.

-Brand management is the ongoing process of controlling how people feel and what they say about your business when you're not in the room.
+Brand management is the ongoing process of controlling how people perceive and what they say about your business when you’re not present.

 It’s the deliberate shaping of your reputation.
 It’s about ensuring that the business you think you’re running is the same business your customers are experiencing.